 Focusing problems, such as being very farsighted, that cause an eye to turn in when trying to focus.

 Eye muscles that can't keep the eyes aligned.

 Treatments for strabismus

+Your child's healthcare provider may refer your child to an eye specialist (pediatric ophthalmologist).
+This eye care provider will do a full evaluation of your child's vision.
 Strabismus is treated by correcting the problem that's making your child's eyes turn.
 This can align the eyes and may help your child see more clearly.
 Treating strabismus helps prevent other problems from occurring.
 If your child also has amblyopia, treatment for that will be needed as well.

 Treatments for strabismus may include:

 Glasses.
 These may correct focusing problems so your child can see more clearly.
 Glasses can also keep the eyes aligned by helping a very farsighted eye to focus without turning in.
 Some children prefer contact lenses to glasses.
-Your child's eye doctor can tell you if this is an option.
+Your child's eye care provider can tell you if this is an option.